zeux/zeux.github.io/_posts/2025-09-30-billions-of-triangles-in-minutes.md

 ---
 layout: post
 title: Billions of triangles in minutes
+excerpt_separator: <!--more-->
 ---

 Early this year, NVIDIA released their new raytracing technology, [RTX Mega Geometry](https://developer.nvidia.com/blog/nvidia-rtx-mega-geometry-now-available-with-new-vulkan-samples/), alongside an impressive [Zorah demo](https://developer.nvidia.com/rtx-kit).
 This demo was distributed as a ~100 GB Unreal Engine scene - that can only be opened in a special branch of Unreal Engine, NvRTX.
 The demo showcased the application of new driver-exposed raytracing features, specifically clustered raytracing, in combination with Nanite clustered LOD pipeline - allowing to stream and display a very highly detailed scene with full raytracing without using the Nanite proxy meshes that Unreal Engine currently generates for raytracing.

-As this was too Unreal Engine specific for me, I couldn't really experiment much with this - but then, in early September, NVIDIA released an update [to their vk_lod_clusters](https://github.com/nvpro-samples/vk_lod_clusters) open-source project, that - among other things - featured Zorah scene as a glTF file.
+As this was too Unreal Engine specific for me, I couldn't really experiment much with this - but then, in early September, NVIDIA released an update to their [vk_lod_clusters open-source sample](https://github.com/nvpro-samples/vk_lod_clusters), that - among other things - featured Zorah scene as a glTF file.
 Naturally, this piqued my curiosity - and led me to spend a fair amount of time to improve support for hierarchical clustered LOD in [meshoptimizer](https://github.com/zeux/meshoptimizer).

 <!--more-->